If your question is not answered here, please email us with your query.

 What time does my race start?

 There will be a race briefing at the start line at the bottom of the mountain at 2:50pm for aspiring competitors (runners, walkers, cyclists and teams).
 It is required that all competitors (with the exception of juniors) attend this briefing.
-Race briefing for accomplished athletes is at 3:20pm and open athletes at 3:50pm.
+Race briefing for accomplished and open athletes is at 3:20pm.

 Racing will then commence with aspiring (and juniors) competitors at approx 3pm, accomplished competitors at 3:30pm and open competitors at 4:00pm.

 How will I get back down the mountain?

 For safety reasons, the road will remain closed until the last competitor reaches the top - we anticipate this will be around 5:30 – 6:00pm.
 There will be no exception to this.
 Once the road has been opened traffic can leave the top of the mountain (although we encourage you to stay and party with us on top of the mountain!!)
-We encourage you to arrange your own transportation down the mountain, however, if you don't have your own arrangements we will have some limited bus transportation to get you back to the school.
-Bikes must go down aboard on the same bus as the owner.
+We encourage you to arrange your own transportation down the mountain, however, if you don't have your own arrangements we will have some limited bus transportation to get you back to Frenchville Rd.
+Bikes must go down aboard on the same car as the owner.
 Limited carrier space on the back of a vehicle is available.
 Please let us know if you need assistance to get your bike down.
 We only have a small number of buses - so please be patient!
 UNDER NO CIRCUMSTANCE IS IT PERMITTED THAT CYCLISTS RIDE BACK DOWN THE MOUNTAIN.
 THERE WILL BE TRAFFIC CONTROL IN PLACE.

 What will be at the top of the mountain?

 For competitors, there will be a recovery area with fruit and water.
 We will have plenty of food and drinks (and a bar) for purchase at the top of the mountain.
-We would love you to stay, enjoy presentations, live music, and comedy with Steve Bradbury and celebrate all our mountain has to offer!
+We would love you to stay, enjoy presentations with Anna Meares, Jack Wilson & Peter Reaburn, live music, and celebrate all our mountain has to offer!

 Will it be cold at the top of the mountain?